-If you took part in a clinical trial within England you should also be able to use the NHS App or NHS.UK to obtain an NHS COVID Pass for domestic use in England.
+If you took part in a clinical trial within England you can use the NHS App or NHS.UK to get a NHS COVID Pass for domestic use in England.

-If you took part in a clinical trial within England which was ‘blinded’ (that is, you were not told which vaccine was used), it is recommended that you consider other options for demonstrating your COVID-19 status when travelling abroad, such as additional testing.
+If you took part in a clinical trial within England which was ‘blinded’ (you were not informed of the vaccine used), it is recommended that you consider other options for demonstrating your COVID-19 status when travelling abroad, such as additional testing.

-All UK residents who have taken part or are taking part in clinical trials will not need to quarantine when returning to the UK from abroad, unless they’ve been in a country on the red list in the 10 days before they arrive.
+All UK residents who have taken part or are taking part in clinical trials can follow the same rules as those fully vaccinated when returning to the UK from abroad.

-Children under 18 do not have to demonstrate their COVID status for entry to domestic events or venues in England.
+Children under 18 do not have to demonstrate their COVID-19 status for entry to domestic events or venues in England.

 Fully vaccinated children aged 12 to 15 can request an NHS COVID Pass letter for international travel.
 A person with legal responsibility for a child aged 12 to 15 (such as a parent or guardian) can also request the letter on their behalf.